 The goal of the design and implementation work for every generic service has been to create the services such that they can be reused by all countries and/or sectors.
-For this reson, the implementation of the Master and Expert service interfaces are completely free from policy-related mechanisms.
 Reuse of the SPACE Demonstrator's basic object types essentially amounts to employing different instances of Master Routing Tables, Expert Routing Tables, etc., and populating those instances with different data.
 It is only in the CDS Objects that a single service (i.e., the get\cds\data service) must be implemented uniquely.
-This service cannot be made generic due to the fact that different, real CDSs will store Citizen data in different manners (e.g., using different DB tables structures, etc.), thereby making it necessary to create CDS-specific data access routines.